BNguyen9901/TelvyonDND/Weapons/README.md

 -Heavy: Harder to wield and require the user to have 13 str for two-handed and 15 str for one-handed to use efficiently.
 Otherwise, has disadvantage on attack rolls.
 Provide a maximum of 2 for dex modifier to attack rolls.

 -Range: A weapon with this attribute can be use at distance.
 Has two ranges: normal range and long range.
 If the target is further than normal range, attack rolls have disadvantages.
 Targets outside of long range cannot be Attacks using this weapon.
-If attacking close to an enemy, trigger opportunity of any enemies within melee range if possible.
+If attacking close to an enemy, trigger opportunity attack of any enemies within melee range if possible.

 -Far Reach: Share same feature to Reach.
 Add 5 ft to your melee range.
 However, any attack rolls made at close-melee range are at disadvantage.